cuongtv89ks/cuongtv89ks.github.io/_posts/2017-01-9-Drone-Project-Part-2.md

 </figure>

-* Throttle control: Quadcopter moves up when all motors are at high speed.
+* Throttle control: Quadcopter moves up when you increase speed all motors.
-Moving down when all motors are at normal speed (or with lower speed than quadcopter moves up).
+Moving down when you decrease all motors.
-* Pitch control: Quadcopter moves forward when 2 front motors are at high speed and 2 back motors are at normal speed.
+* Pitch control: Quadcopter moves forward when you increase 2 front motors and decrease 2 back motors.
 Revert with the quadcopter moves backward.
-* Roll control: Quadcopter bend left when 2 left motors are at high speed and 2 right motors are at normal speed.
-Quadcopter bends right when 2 right motors are at high speed and 2 left motors are at normal speed.
+* Roll control: Quadcopter bend left when you increase speed 2 right motors and decrease speed 2 left motors.
+Vice versa for bending right
-* Yaw control: Quadcopter rotates left when front right motor and back left motor are at high speed and rest motors are at normal speed.
-Quadcopter rotates right when front left motor and back right motor are at high speed and rest motors are at normal speed.
+* Yaw control: Quadcopter rotates left when you increase speed front right motor and back left and rest motors are decreased.
+Quadcopter rotates right when you speed up front left motor and back right motor and rest motors are at normal speed.

 ## Quadcopter Flowchart
 This is a flowchart for quadcopter programing that I will follow this reference: